adastraz/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Passing data without prop drilling!
+Super helpful for larger applications (redux is next step up)

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions in redux are your function calls, you use these to dispatch a signal and a 'payload' (data) to the reducer.

+The reducer is where you alter state based on the signals that are recieved from actions.

+Store is what connects these two together, holds state

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is on a wider scale, so like data that you are passing to and from an API that your website is connected to.
+Component based state is more like when they change the text inside an input, you hold that 'state' there.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+This is what allows you to return a fucnction instead of an object in actions

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux, while although it's confusing I can see the possibilities with it as we move forward.
+I'm actually pretty happy I went against the curve today and did this project in Redux rather than useContext.
+I wasn't quite able to get stretch but I'm okay with that, I want to come back to this project and add stretch when I can.
+This was a really hard week for me.
+Managing my time as a PT TL and learning this while having an 'off' week in my personal life really made completing this project that much more fufilling.
+Definitely the happiest I've been from where I stand as a student at lambda right now.

 ## Project Set Up